 Summer Session 2

 Need assistance selecting courses?
-Please consult our Basic Course of Study Completion Checklist (pdf).
+Please consult our Course of Study Completion Checklist (pdf).
 If you would like additional assistance, we are happy to help but will first need your official transcripts from the General Board of Higher Education and Ministry.
-For officail transcript requests, please contact Pamela Frost at email@example.com or 615-340-7416.
+For officail transcript requests, please contact the GBHEM Course of Study Registrar at firstname.lastname@example.org or (615) 340-7416.

 Enrollment is not complete until all application materials and fees have been received by the Course of Study office.
 Once students have completed the entire enrollment process, including receipt of the application approval forms and payment of all fees and tuition, they will be given access to the Duke Divinity Library online resources to assist in their studies.